 By the time we reach our target, we get unusually tired, thirsty and happy.
-And the beach looks untouched and remains so till the next half day or so.
+And the beach looks untouched and remains so till the next half-day or so.

 This isn’t just to keep the little Kakinada beach pretty.
 When we clean, we make sure that the land closest to the shoreline is wiped off of plastic, thermocol and other wastes.

 Cleaning nearby a waterfront is not nearly the same thing as cleaning your colony or your neighbour’s house.
-Waste gets accumulated faster than it takes for you to watch a movie.

 Question 1: Thick plastic or thin plastic: which is more harmful?

 Just because it is thin, thin plastic does not decompose faster.
 In fact, thick plastic takes about 450 years to decompose and it is recyclable.
 But thin plastic is one-time use and takes 1000 years to decompose.
 What a waste just for one time use, right?

 Question 2: Why is burning plastic bad for the environment?

 We all know it is bad because it causes air pollution and releases toxic gases.
 But,

 These tiny solid contaminants settle on water sources, enter crops by accumulating on land, and reach an organism through food, water, and air.

 Plastic, when heated or exposed to hot temperatures, may release dioxins, furans, Poly Chlorinated Biphenyls and mercury.
 When plastic is burnt, our skin alongwith our nose inhales the toxic emissions.
 When burnt plastic is inhaled, it might result in depression, asthma, PCOS, or Cancer.